Our Activities

 The annual clean-up is a popular activity, suitable for all ages and very well supported by young and old.
 Families particularly enjoy the satisfaction of working together to clean up an allocated patch of the shore.
 No matter what the weather (and there certainly have been some spectacular weather events on past clean-up days), several dozen people turn out every year to do their bit to keep the Inlet clean.

-After most member activities, there's a welcome BBQ to reward hungry volunteers.
+After most member activities, there’s a welcome sausage sizzle to reward hungry volunteers.